cloudmesh-community/sp19-516-124/project-report/report.md

 Once you have set up the Azure Student account, you will gain access the Azure environment through the Azure Portal <https://portal.azure.com>.
 To log in, please use the credentials you determined during the set up.

+### Create a Ubuntu Server 18.04 LTS Virtual Machine in Azure

 ## Apache Libcloud Azure ASM Compute Driver

 TBD